Pikerstrow/alcopa-parser/README.md

 7. In admin panel you will see orangle box with information about necessary links andsense.
 Just click Fix It.
 8. For launching parser all you need is just run 'php artisan parser:parse_alcopa' command :)

 ## IMPORTANT NOTE.
-Sometimes car images aren't displaying in cars table or car details view after parsing (or partial parsing).
+Sometimes car images aren't displaying in cars table or car details view after parsing / partial parsing (it looks like link to image is broken).
 Just run 'php artisan storage:link' one more time.